Care and maintenance

 TIPS FOR THE DAILY CLEANING OF GLASS

 • It is often sufficient to wash the glass with clear water.
-Use a sponge or a soft, lint-free cloth to do this.
+Use a sponge or a soft, lint-free cloth.

 • Always clean glass surfaces completely instead of just wiping individual areas.

-• Use a commercially available glass cleaner to remove grease (e.g. fingerprints).
-Dry excess water with a sponge or cloth.
-You can then polish the glass with a microfibre cloth.
+• Use a standard glass cleaner to remove grease (e.g., fingerprints).
+Dry off any excess water with a sponge or cloth.
+You can then polish the glass with a microfiber cloth.

 Attention!

-• Do not use any abrasive, corrosive or alkaline cleaning agents, as these can attack the glass and leave cracks!
+• Do not use abrasive, corrosive, or alkaline cleaning agents, as these can damage the glass and leave scratches!

-• If objects with a rough underside are moved on a glass worktop, this can cause scratches that cannot be removed.
+• Moving objects with rough undersides on a glass plate can cause scratches that cannot be removed.

 Wood

-Please always refer first to the manufacturer's care instructions that may have been provided with your furniture.
+Please always refer first to the manufacturer's care instructions, which may be supplied with your piece of furniture.

 CLEANING WOODEN FURNITURE

-Wood is a living material even after the tree has been felled.
-Humidity, light and temperatures continue to influence the wood.
+Wood remains a living material even after the tree has been felled.
+Humidity, light, and temperature continue to affect the wood.
 Wood absorbs or releases moisture depending on its environment.
-It therefore expands in damp periods and contracts in dry periods.
-When the wood "works" in this way, the transition between different solid wood parts can be observed.
-Solid table tops can quickly develop slight bends or visible "wind cracks", which are narrow cracks between the veins that have no effect on durability.
-The cracks normally close up again by themselves.
+It therefore expands during humid periods and contracts during dry periods.
+When wood „works“ in this way, the transition between different solid wood parts can be observed.
+Solid table tops can quickly develop slight bends or visible „wind cracks,“ which are narrow cracks between the grains, but these have no significance for durability.
+The cracks usually close again on their own.

-Furniture made from certain types of wood may show considerable changes in colour as soon as it is removed from its packaging.
-This colour change process is activated by exposure to sunlight.
-The more the furniture is exposed to sunlight, the faster its colour changes.
+Furniture made from certain types of wood may show significant color changes as soon as it is removed from its packaging.
+This change process is activated by exposure to sunlight.
+The more the furniture is exposed to the sun, the faster its color will change.
 If you want to slow down this process, you must protect it from direct sunlight after use.
-You can avoid "stains" by not placing any objects on the surface of the wooden furniture for the first few months.
+You can avoid „stains“ by not placing any objects on the surface of the wooden furniture for the first few months.

 CARE OF SOAPED WOODEN FURNITURE